NATO chief warns European allies they could be Russia’s next target

 “We all know there will be a delicate, difficult discussion about territory, which in the end only the Ukrainians can decide about,” he added.

-Meanwhile, Russia called on the UK to “admit” what a British soldier who died in Ukraine was doing there, implying without evidence that British forces were performing more than their publicly disclosed duties in the country.
+Meanwhile, Russia called on the United Kingdom to “admit” what a British soldier who died in Ukraine was doing there, implying without evidence that British forces were performing more than their publicly disclosed duties in the country.

 Britain’s Ministry of Defence said Wednesday that the soldier died “following a tragic accident whilst observing Ukrainian forces test a new defensive capability, away from the front lines.”